UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson04/recap.rst

 Generators
 ----------
 Generators in Python are just another way of creating iterable objects.
-They are usually used when you need to create iterable object quickly, without the need of creating a class and adopting the iteration protocol.
+They are normally used when you need to create an iterable object quickly, without the need of creating a class and adopting the iteration protocol.
 They are "just a function" (or a comprehension).
-They are used once; to use subsequent times you have to call the generator again.
+They are used once; to use them subsequent times you have to call the generator again.
 An iterator is usually more memory-efficient than a generator, though.
 And, somewhat related, generators can be faster.
 BUT MEASURE!

 .. code-block:: python